John Ireland (composer): Life

 Ireland frequently visited the Channel Islands and was inspired by the landscape and the ambience.
 In 1912 he composed the piano piece The Island Spell (the first of the three pieces in his set Decorations) while staying in Jersey, and his set of three pieces for piano Sarnia: An Island Sequence was written while living in Guernsey in 1939 to 1940.
 He returned from Guernsey to Britain in 1940 just before the German invasion of the Channel Islands during World War II.

 From 1923 he taught at the Royal College of Music.
-His pupils there included Richard Arnell, Ernest John Moeran, Benjamin Britten (who later described Ireland as possessing "a strong personality but a weak character"), composer Alan Bush, Geoffrey Bush (no relation to Alan), who subsequently edited or arranged many of Ireland's works for publication, Anthony Bernard and Percy Turnbull (who became a lifelong friend).
+His pupils there included Richard Arnell, Ernest John Moeran, Benjamin Britten (who later described Ireland as possessing "a strong personality but a weak character"), the composer Alan Bush, Geoffrey Bush (no relation to Alan), who subsequently edited or arranged many of Ireland's works for publication, Anthony Bernard and Percy Turnbull (who became a lifelong friend).

-John Ireland was a lifelong bachelor, except for a brief interlude when, in quick succession, he married, separated, and divorced.
+Ireland was a lifelong bachelor, except for a brief interlude when, in quick succession, he married, separated, and divorced.
 On 17 December 1926, aged 47, he married a 17-year old pupil, Dorothy Phillips.
 This marriage was dissolved on 18 September 1928, and it is believed not to have been consummated.
 He took a similar interest in another young student, Helen Perkin, a pianist and composer, to whom he dedicated both the Piano Concerto in E-flat major and the Legend for piano and orchestra (which began life as a second concerto).
 She gave the premiere performance of both works, but any thoughts he had for a deeper relationship with her came to nothing when she married George Mountford Adie, a disciple of George Gurdjieff, and she later moved with Adie to Australia.
 Subsequently, Ireland withdrew the dedications.
-In 1947 Ireland acquired a personal assistant and companion, Mrs Norah Kirkby, who remained with him till his death.
+In 1947 Ireland acquired a personal assistant and companion, a woman named Norah Kirkby, who remained with him until his death.
 Despite these associations with women, it is clear from his private papers that he was a closeted homosexual; several commentators support this view.